aksh98md/EmbeddedSystemsF20/index.md

 Note: After describing the process for training input, one can see that  a black background may increase the quality of our predictions.

 #### Code Algorithm for Training in Laptop
-The initial part of the code will be similar to the one ran in the raspberry pi, as we initially take video input using the laptop camera.
+The initial part of the code will be similar to the one ran in the Raspberry Pi, as we initially take video input using the laptop camera.

 For the training data, instead of using the resource on the Internet, we take pictures of our own hand instead.
 We have 8 types of hand gesture and each of them take roughly 2500 each for the training.
 The type of the gestures we use are shown below: